Performance Marketing Strategist

 Karl advises our partner companies on their Marketing and Digital media strategies; he also provides due diligence support on potential investments.

-Karl is a part of TSG Consumer Partners Digital Team, and also works at Facebook in Marketing Science researching Digital Marketing strategies and Brand Building.
+Karl was most recently at Facebook in Marketing Science researching Digital Marketing strategies and Brand Building.
 Previously, he's held roles at Pinterest and Google--working on Analytics teams covering Retail, CPG, Travel and Financial Services clients.
 Prior to digital marketing, Karl worked in management consulting (PwC's Strategy&, DiamondCluster and Deloitte) focusing on IT, Growth and Customer Experience strategy projects.
 He also had a brief stint with the Bill & Melinda Gates foundation and Pittsburgh Public School district redesigning K-12 education.
 Karl graduated with a BS in Decision Sciences and a MS in Public Policy and Management from Carnegie Mellon University.

 What have you learned from working with entrepreneurs?